 Please do not edit the aliases in the standard library directly.
 The file will get overwritten when DFHack is updated and you'll lose your changes.
-Instead, add your custom aliases to dfhack-config/quickfort/aliases.txt.
-Definitions in this file take precedence over any definitions in the standard library.
+Instead, add your custom aliases to dfhack-config/quickfort/aliases.txt or directly to your blueprints in an #aliases section.
+Your custom alias definitions take precedence over any definitions in the standard library.